ReproducibiliTea-org/reproducibiliTea/online.md

 We are hoping to turn this crisis into an opportunity to increase communication between journal clubs and allow those without a local journal club to join the discussion!
 To help with this, we have set up a [shared Google Calendar](/calendar/) which shows online journal clubs around the world that are happy to have further guests join.
 This is a place to publicly **advertise your online journal club** and **allow others to join**.
 Organisers from journal clubs can also arrange to **host online journal clubs together** to increase attendance and build relationships between neighbouring universities or institutions with different cultures and perspectives.

 Your ReproducibiliTea contact email will receive an email with instructions on how to add events to the shared calendar.
+This may be screened out by some institutions which block Google Groups invitations.
+If you have not received an invitation and want to access the calendar, please email Amy (amy.orben@cantab.net).